 While some people want a challenge like climbing Piestewa Peak or Camelback Mountain in central Phoenix or South Mountain in south Phoenix—which will both be busy over the holiday weekend—others opt for something flatter and easier.
 Turkey trots, which are walking or running events that take place on Thanksgiving, are a great way to enjoy the typically moderate weather in Phoenix while getting a little exercise, too.

-On Thanksgiving Day in 2018, you can attend turkey trots in Peoria, Mesa, Gilbert, Laveen, Fountain Hills, Anthem, and Phoenix.
+On Thanksgiving Day in 2019, you can attend turkey trots in Peoria, Mesa, Gilbert, Laveen, Fountain Hills, Anthem or Phoenix.

 Fountain Hills Turkey Trot